winningproduct/learn-portal/README.md

 #### Product Theme Integration

-- Integrate suitable product theme, visual element library to code with specific guidelines for developers
+- Product theme represents the image of your product.
+This action focuses on crafting and integrating a suitable product theme, visual element library to code with specific guidelines for developers.

 #### Define Key Metric Tests